Interior Designer/Multi Disciplined Creative

 She enjoys solving problems and exploring new design solutions, says Angel Chen who studied a Bachelor of Design in Spatial Design, with a minor in Creative Entrepreneurship.

-“After my AUT graduation, I worked for two years as a kitchen and joinery designer, and then joined Wingate Architects as a graduate interior designer.
-My job involved visualisations through 3D modelling, spatial planning, creating material boards and design detailing.
-I was fortunate enough to take part in a number of projects with a focus on sustainability, and it was gratifying knowing the work I create is contributing to design for positive change.
+“After my AUT graduation, I worked for two years as a kitchen and joinery designer, and then joined an Auckland firm as a graduate interior designer.
+I was fortunate enough to take part in several projects with a focus on sustainability, and it was gratifying knowing the work I create is contributing to design for positive change.

-“This year, I moved to Shanghai to work at AECOM in the interior design department as an interior architect.
-That has been very challenging and exciting, and I've learnt and grown a lot in a short amount of time.”
+“Last year, I moved to Shanghai to work at a global infrastructure consulting firm in the interior design department as an interior architect.
+That has been very challenging and exciting, and I've learnt and grown a lot in a fast-paced environment.”

 Finding her path